 Both Xcode and Android have reliable tools to use hardware features; these features not fully optimized on cross platforms and web platforms.
 You can design, tune, analyze, and enable the highest level of performance for your app.
 Native mobile app development also reduces the development time significantly, which gives the developer ample time to trace and fix any problematic bugs.

 High-end mobile apps like games and GPS require high user interaction and user attention.
 Native app development suits such applications quite well.
 Native mobile app development provides a natural touch and feels to users by following particular user interface standards that are common to many apps created specifically for these platforms.
-Developers can make the interface and navigation more accessible to users with the native mobile app development.
+Developers can make the interface and navigation more accessible to users with native mobile app development.
 Native mobile apps use the device Operating System’s interface, which makes them operate like they’re a part of the device.

 It Is Easy To Add New Features on a Native Mobile App